Palaces and Areas of the Alhambra with Free Access, Without a Ticket

 In the center of the inner arch, you will see a key, which is believed to represent the power that God granted to the Prophet Mohammed to open and close the doors of Heaven.

-We cross this wonderful gate that grants access to the medieval city of the Alhambra.
+We pass through this wonderful gate that provides access to the medieval city of the Alhambra.

 The Plaza de Los Aljibes

 Today it looks very different from the original square.
-In the Nasrid period there used to be a significant difference in height here, so the new inhabitants of the Alhambra took advantage of it building a large tank for storing water in 1494.
+During the Nasrid period, there used to be a significant difference in height here, so the new inhabitants of the Alhambra took advantage of it building a large tank for storing water in 1494.

-This is called aljibe, hence the name of the place.
+This is called an "aljibe", hence the name of the place.

-With the construction of the Palace of Charles V (photo) this area was expanded and a piece of the southern wall was demolished.
+With the construction of the Palace of Charles V (pictured) this area was expanded, and a section of the southern wall was demolished.

-Currently, this square is the point of entry to the Alcazaba and Torre de la Vela (literally Candle Tower).
+Currently, this square serves as the entry point to the Alcazaba and Torre de la Vela (literally Candle Tower).

-It could be a good place to stop and take a break in your visit.
+Here could be a nice spot to pause and take a break during your visit.
 Enjoy the beautiful views of the Albaycín.

 The Gate of Wine

-You will notice that, unlike the outer gates, this is not built in a L-shaped pattern and it grants direct access to the artisans and workers district.
+You will notice that, unlike the outer gates, this one is not built in a L-shaped pattern, and it provides direct access to the artisans' and workers' district.

 However, there are benches inside for the guards that controlled the passage.

-This gate is one of the oldest buildings in the Alhambra, since it dates back to the reign of Muhammad III (1302-1309).
-However, the facades belong to a different time.
+This gate is one of the oldest buildings in the Alhambra, dating back to the reign of Muhammad III (1302-1309).
+However, the facades belong to a different period.

 The Palace of Charles V and Museums

-This exceptional building can be visited free of charge and you will find here two museums:
+This exceptional building can be visited free of charge and you will find two museums here:

-- the amazing Museum of the Alhambra (photo) and
+- the amazing Museum of the Alhambra (pictured) and

 - the Museum of Fine Arts (this one is free only for EU citizens).

-You could spend here the rest of the day, but if you wish to continue exploring the treasures of the Alhambra, we recommend you to follow the street on the right side of the palace, the Calle Real (Royal Street) and visit the Church of Santa María de La Encarnación (photo).
+You could spend the rest of the day here, but if you wish to continue exploring the treasures of the Alhambra, we recommend you follow the street on the right side of the palace, the Calle Real (Royal Street) and visit the Church of Santa María de La Encarnación (pictured).

 The image of Saint Mary of the Alhambra (by Torcuato Ruiz del Peral in 1750 – 1760) is venerated here and taken to Granada every Easter in a very popular procession (photo bellow next to the Gate of Bib-Rambla).